 The alphabet soup of the California Penal Code can confuse even defendants who study hard and strive to understand their charges thoroughly.
 Fortunately, there is no need for you to try to strategize your own defense in a vacuum.
 In fact, building your defense alone can be extremely dangerous, not only because you run the risk of losing and facing stiffer penalties than you might otherwise but also because the consequences of a bad verdict now can influence your life for years, if not decades, to come.

-Southern California petty theft attorney Michael Kraut of the Kraut Law Group (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) can answer urgent questions and help you begin to construct a sensible, strategic, and aggressive defense to meet your charges.
+Southern California petty theft attorney Michael Kraut of the Kraut Criminal & DUI Lawyers (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) can answer urgent questions and help you begin to construct a sensible, strategic, and aggressive defense to meet your charges.
 As a former prosecutor who has great relationships with his old colleagues and a deep understanding of the justice system, Mr. Kraut has skills and tenacity to get you results.